Hierarchical Model Database | History, Examples and Comparison

 Data is stored in a set of records connected by a parent-child connection in a hierarchical database, which arranges data in a tree-like structure.
 The structure is comparable to a family tree or organizational chart, where each parent record may have several child records, but each child record only has one parent.

-Hierarchical Model of Database
+What is the Hierarchical Model of Database?

 Data can be arranged in a tree-like structure using a hierarchical database model, in which each item of data is connected in a “parent-child” connection.
 In this model: